-Physical Endurance levels for 21 Days Everest Three High Passes Trek
+Physical Endurance levels for 21 Days Everest Three High Passes Trek.

-The Everest Three High Passes Trek is formidable trekking circuit yet comes with its own set of rewards.
+The Everest Three High Passes Trek is a formidable trekking circuit yet comes with its own set of rewards.
 The hiking generally ranges from 5 to 7 hours each day.
 It invariable varies with the destination, and with required regular breaks to praise the mountain views.

-The Everest region lodge generally are well equipped with good electricity supply.
+The Everest Region Lodge generally are well-equipped with good electricity supply.
 You can recharge your camera and mobile.
 However, you need to pay for the services taken.

 For the water, you can either buy bottled mineral water from local lodges.
 The other option you get is to purchase it en route shops or fill your bottle with boiled water at an extra cost.
 Trekking Planner Inc. provides water purification pills if you need them.